git/git.github.io/rev_news/drafts/edition-106.md

   by **[Ryan Donovan](https://twitter.com/RThorDonovan)**, this is a way to give back to the community, and to learn in the process.

-  I learn Git itself even before installing it, by answering a few questions on Stack Overflow, as I detailed in "[How'd you get started?](https://meta.stackexchange.com/a/367773/6309)".
+  I learnt Git itself even before installing it, by answering a few questions on Stack Overflow, as I detailed in "[How'd you get started?](https://meta.stackexchange.com/a/367773/6309)".

 * **If you could get a team of expert developers to work full-time on something in Git for a full year, what would it be?**